Skip to content

 Key documents

-The main federal filings, from the charging complaint to the January 2026 opinions.
-Each entry links to the official copy.
+The main federal records, from the charging complaint to the January 2026 opinions, June scheduling order, and August 2026 guilty-plea announcement.
+Each entry links to its cited source.

 Official — U.S. Attorney, SDNY December 19, 2024